-B.2 A public policy argument cannot lead to reconsideration of the case on merits
+- B. Cases - B.1 A public policy argument cannot lead to reconsideration of the case on merits

-In May 2017, the Kazakh Supreme Court reviewed a case seeking to set aside an arbitral award issued by the KIA in a dispute between two non-residents of Kazakhstan.
+In December 2018, the Cassation Panel of the Supreme Court preliminarily reviewed a case seeking to set aside a domestic arbitral award issued by the KIA.

-In this case, the respondent in the arbitration proceedings asked the court to set aside the arbitral award claiming that the arbitrators incorrectly applied relevant provisions of the applicable law, which led to a breach of Kazakhstani public policy.
+In this case, the respondent in the arbitration proceedings asked the court to set aside the arbitral award, claiming that the arbitrators incorrectly interpreted relevant contractual provisions and applied relevant provisions of the applicable law, which led to a breach of Kazakhstani public policy.